(Dupuytren's Contracture; Palmar Fibromatosis)

 Doctors base the diagnosis on an examination of the hand.

-Treatment may involve injection of a corticosteroid into a tender nodule or, if the hand is already scarred, injection of a bacteria-based collagenase into a nodule or surgery to correct contracted (clawed) fingers.
+Treatment may involve injection of a corticosteroid into a tender nodule or, if the hand is already scarred, injection of collagenase into a nodule or surgery to correct contracted (clawed) fingers.

 Dupuytren contracture is a common hereditary disorder that occurs particularly in men, especially after age 45.
 However, having the abnormal gene does not guarantee that someone will have the disorder.
 About 5% of people in the United States have Dupuytren contracture.
 The disorder affects both hands in 50% of people.
 When only one hand is affected, the right hand is affected twice as often as the left.

 Dupuytren contracture is more common among people with diabetes, alcoholism, or epilepsy.
-The disorder is occasionally associated with other disorders, including thickening of fibrous tissue above the knuckles (Garrod pads), shrinking of fascia inside the penis that leads to deviated and painful erections (penile fibromatosis [Peyronie disease]—see see Peyronie Disease), and, rarely, nodules on the soles of the feet (plantar fibromatosis).
+The disorder is occasionally associated with other disorders, including thickening of fibrous tissue above the knuckles (Garrod pads), shrinking of fascia inside the penis that leads to deviated and painful erections (penile fibromatosis [Peyronie disease]), and, rarely, nodules on the soles of the feet (plantar fibromatosis).
 However, the specific factors that cause the fascia of the palm to thicken and curl in are unknown.

-The first symptom is usually a tender nodule in the palm (most often at the third or fourth finger).
+The first symptom of Dupuytren contracture is usually a tender nodule in the palm (most often at the ring or small finger).
 The nodule may initially cause discomfort but gradually becomes painless.
 Gradually, the fingers begin to curl.
 Eventually, the curling worsens, and the hand can become arched (clawlike).
-The doctor makes the diagnosis by examining the hand.